 -

-Search for Device Manager, click the top result to open the experience.
+Search for Device Manager, and click the top result to open the app.

 -